sigridfuhrenkamp-cyber/AWESOME-English-Gangstalking-Cybermobbing-NWO-Kartell/README.md

 Found something useful?
 Have corrections?

 1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-research`)
-2. Add your findings with proper documentation
+3. Add your findings with proper documentation
+4. Test your changes
-3. Submit a pull request
+5. Submit a pull request with detailed description
-4. Follow the format you see here
+6. Follow the contribution template in CONTRIBUTING.md

 ### What We're Looking For